Chintzy-genusdavallia252/degen-emperor-terminal/ACCESS.md

 Publishing the core would destroy the product edge and compromise security.

-## Access direction
+## ⚠️ Limited Access

-Access to the full system may be limited, curated, or subscription-based in future versions.
+This system is not public.

+Access is gradually opened to a small number of users.

+Early users will get priority and better conditions.